Simon Lamunière

-Simon Lamunière (born 1961 in Geneva) is a Swiss contemporary art curator and advisor.
+Simon Lamunière (born 1961 in Geneva) is a Swiss contemporary artist, art curator and advisor.

+Career

 Trained as an artist at the School of Visual Arts in Geneva (today HEAD) followed by a postgraduate course at the Schule für Gestaltung in Basel, Simon Lamunière has received grants for a residence at the Cité internationale des arts in Paris and at the Akademie Schloss Solitude, Stuttgart, and received twice a Swiss Art Award.
 Between 1987 and 2003, he produced, books, videos, installations and digital art works.
 He has participated to solo and group shows in Paris, New-York, Lisbonne, Frankfurt and in Switzerland.
 His last known exhibition as an artist was at the Musée d'Art moderne et contemporain or MAMCO, Geneva, in 2003.